wavebreaker-lucas/esg_gp_be/data_management/README-checklist.md

 GET /api/checklist-status/123/
 ```

-This endpoint returns a comprehensive status of all three ESG checklists:
+This endpoint performs a comprehensive check of completion status, verifying that all required checklist items have been answered:

 ```json
 {